Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 *   C=20
 *   gamma=0.6

+This is simiar to what Google have mentioned in their [supplementary](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-020-18360-5/MediaObjects/41467_2020_18360_MOESM1_ESM.pdf)

-The Multiouput regressor's epsilon valui was sweeped between 0.1 and 100 to find the optimum value.For fitting the SVR the set is first randomly divided into 70:30 split.We then consider 3 fold cv while applying the grid search.Using this once the best parameter is obtained the results are obtained on the 30% of the data.
+The Multioutput regressor's epsilon value was sweeped between 0.01 and 1000 to find the optimum value.
+For fitting the SVR the test set is first randomly divided into 70:30 ratio.
+We then consider [3 fold cv](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/blob/main/SVR_Sweep/SVR_Sweep_cv3.ipynb) and [5 fold cv](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/blob/main/SVR_Sweep/SVR_Sweep_cv5.ipynb) while doing the grid search.
+Using this once the best parameter is obtained the results are obtained on the 30% of the data.

-The below results are obtained using  this year’s model on the MIT split as mentioned in the previous section:
+The below results are obtained using this **year’s model** on the **MIT split** as mentioned in the previous section:

 | User ID | Number of Frames | MED(MIT Split) | After SVR(3 fold)(Considering all frames) | After SVR(3 fold)(Considering 30 unique points) |
 |---------|------------------|----------------|-------------------------------------------|-------------------------------------------------|